ancaerena/quiz_project3/README.md

 <h1>F.R.I.E.N.D.S Trivia Quiz Game</h1>
 <br>
 <br>
-Friends Trivia is a Python terminal game, which runs in Code Institute mock terminal on Heroku Users are asked to answer questions about Friends TV show to test their knowledge about the series.
+Friends Trivia is a Python terminal game, which runs in Code Institute mock terminal on Heroku.<br>
-Each question comes with options from which the user can choose.
+Users are asked to answer questions about Friends TV show to test their knowledge about the series.<br> Each question comes with options from which the user can choose.<br>
-At the end, the user finds out their score.
+At the end, the user finds out their score.<br>
 <br>
 <img src="assets/images/responsive.jpg" alt="multiple screen sizes diplaying the website">
 <br>